THE ANNUAL GUIDE

 This year’s report features Kent’s garden settlements, with a focus on Ebbsfleet Garden City, Otterpool Park Garden Town near Hythe and Chilmington Garden Village near Ashford.

-The Economic Development section features current and planned developments across Kent and Medway.
-It focusses particularly on Kent’s growth areas, the continuing regeneration of Kent’s coastal towns and the new Kent Innovation Corridor which stretches from Dartford to Sandwich and includes Kent's second Enterprise Zone (North Kent Enterprise Zone) as well as the existing and successful Enterprise Zone at Discovery Park.
+This section features current and planned developments across Kent and Medway.
+It focuses particularly on Kent’s growth areas, the continuing regeneration of Kent’s coastal towns and Kent’s second Enterprise Zone (North Kent Enterprise Zone) as well as the existing and successful Enterprise Zone at Discovery Park.

-The Strategic Developments pages feature a comprehensive list of commercial sites and developments throughout Kent, as well as providing planning information, useful contact details and location map.
+These pages feature a comprehensive list of commercial sites and developments as well as planning information, useful contact details and location map.